nglinhbao/EU-AI-Act-Assessment/README.md

 # AI EU Act Assessment

-This project is designed to classify AI systems according to the EU AI Act using a LLaMA 2 (7B) model.
+This project is designed to classify AI systems according to the **EU AI Act** using the **LLaMA 2 (7B)** model.
 The AI system is evaluated through several stages, including **Initial Risk Assessment**, **Level-Based Risk Assessment**, and **Risk Categorization**.
 The purpose is to ensure that AI systems comply with regulations and are categorized according to their risk levels.

 ## Table of Contents
 - [Project Description](#project-description)